AbreuOliver/tshirt-order-form/README.md

-A registration form for volunteers of the 2021 Beacon Baptist Church Ladies Retreat
+# A simple order form for taking Ladies Retreat shirt orders

+This project can currently be found [here](lr-shirt-registration.netlify.app)